scdenney/Korea_list_experiments/README.md

 - "Reproduce_multivariate analysis.R" contains R code necessary to replicate the multivariate analysis (MLE models) for the list experiments.

 # Variable description
-- Describes variables in all data files.
+- "Variable description" describes variables in all data files.